 Cancer drugs A to Z list

 Gliadel wafers are small discs about the size of a 5p coin.
-The wafers release the chemotherapy drug carmustine as they dissolve.
-The carmustine in the wafer works by sticking to one of the cancer cell's DNA strands.
-The cell can't then divide into 2 new cells.
-This stops the cells growing and they die.
+They release the chemotherapy drug carmustine as they dissolve.
+This stops the cancer cells from splitting into 2 new cells and means the cancer cannot grow.

-Your brain surgeon puts the wafers in during brain surgery to remove some or all of the tumour.
+Your brain surgeon (neurosurgeon) puts the wafers in during an operation to remove some or all of the brain tumour.
 They put up to 8 wafers in the space where the tumour was.
-Over the next few days, the wafers slowly release the chemotherapy drug carmustine into this area.
+Over the next few weeks, the wafers slowly dissolve and release carmustine into the area.

 You might have blood tests before starting treatment and during your treatment.
 They check your general health and might check your levels of blood cells and other substances in the blood.